THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 - Bloody Point Lighthouse: Erected in 1882, this lighthouse housed a rear-range and front-range light which helped boats navigate safely into the Savannah River.
 Due to erosion on the island, the tower was deconstructed and the keeper’s house was rolled back on logs to its current location.
 The keeper’s house has been converted to a museum and gift shop.
 Inside the shop you may do wine tastings of the Silver Dew Winery.
 On this property a “Lowcountry Heritage Walk” was created to showcase some historically-significant crops such as sea island cotton and indigo blue.

-Beaches: Daufuskie offers 3 miles of pristine sand beaches, all of which is open to the public.
+Beaches: Daufuskie offers 3 miles of pristine sand beaches, all of which are open to the public.
 You may lounge in the sand & sun all day, or perhaps take a walk down to Bloody Point, a historic battleground between Native Americans and English settlers.
 Bloody Point is also the local fishing hole of Daufuskie, for those of you who may want to test your luck.
 Dolphins, Pelicans, and Osprey are a common sight for beach-goers, as well as a wide variety of shells.
 Loggerhead turtles use these beaches for nesting, so be mindful by only using red flashlights at night from the months of May-October and never driving your golf cart on the beach.

 Horseback Riding: Contact Haig Point Equestrian Center for more information regarding horseback riding tours of Daufuskie Island!